By Gino Barbaro

 Every human on the planet has six basic needs, and learning these six needs will guide you to leading a more fulfilling and rewarding life.
-As you will read, the first four needs are considered the “fundamental” needs.
-The last two are the secret to happiness.
+In this article, I lay out the six needs, and how these needs, especially the final two, can lead to a happy and fulfilling life.
+The first four needs are considered the “fundamental” needs, and the vast majority of us can achieve these first four, but the last two are what we should strive for.

 As humans, we function at a much higher level when we achieve a feeling of certainty.
 How would driving a car feel like if you were in constant anxiety of a tire blowing?
 Your thoughts would be preoccupied with imminent danger, and you would not be able to concentrate on the task at hand.
 In my life, I have achieved a level of certainty with my family life.
 I am certain that my wife, who is a stay at home mom, is with the children while I am off in the marketplace trying to “bring home the bacon”.